-The phrase “Cancelled Without Prejudice” is used in embassy or consulate decision to changed the current visa for correction or change of status.
+The phrase “Cancelled Without Prejudice” is used in the embassy or consulate’s decision to change the current visa for correction or change of status.

-For migrants or those travelling abroad, having the phrase stamped on your passport means that your other visas in the passport remains valid and does not prejudice future visa applications.
+For migrants or those travelling abroad, having the phrase stamped on your passport means that your other visas remain valid and do not prejudice future visa applications.

-“Cancelled Without Prejudice” signifies that you have gotten a new visa that is better than the preceding one.
+“Cancelled Without Prejudice” signifies that you have gotten a new visa that might be better than the preceding one.

 In this season of Lent, I see Jesus Christ, his suffering, death and resurrection as God’s living “Cancelled Without Prejudice” stamp for us.

-If receiving a visa that would make sure indefinite stay on our chosen foreign land brings much joy, how much more when we’re getting a “Cancelled Without Prejudice” status from God and having the great assurance of infinite stay with Him in Heaven.
+If receiving a visa that would ensure an indefinite stay in our chosen foreign land brings much joy, how much more when we’re getting a “Cancelled Without Prejudice” status from God and having the great assurance of infinite staying in Heaven?

-Yes, there’s more to life than just getting an earthly visa and probably, travelling round and round the world until you wear out and die.
+Yes, there’s more to life than just getting an earthly visa and probably travelling around the world until you wear out and die.

 While embassies need lots of documents and fees, God requires a contrite heart and commitment to be a disciple of Jesus Christ.

 It is free.
-No fees required for Jesus Christ has paid the price.
+No fees are required, for Jesus Christ has paid the price.

-Let your sinful life be “Cancelled Without Prejudice” before God and become an eternal citizen of heaven.
+Let your sinful life be “Cancelled Without Prejudice” before God and become a citizen of Heaven.